-Medical errors are a threat to the health and wellbeing of patients and the repetition of such cases s deteriorates the quality of the care provided1.
-Error is defined as the failure to completely perform a planned activity in accordance with the program (administrative error), and the use of a wrong e

-Assessment of the factors threatening the patient's safety has shown that multiple factors are involved in error occurrence, and the events occur when there is a combination of active and latent errors.
+Medical errors are a threat to the health and well-being of patients and the repetition of such cases deteriorate the quality of the care provided.
+Error is defined as the failure to completely perform a planned activity in accordance with the program (administrative error), and the use of a wrong program to achieve an aim (planning error).
+Assessment of the factors threating the patient's safety has shown that multiple factors are involved in error occurrence, and the events occur when there is a combination of active and latent errors.
 Active errors are usually associated with human factors.
 Such errors are the severest threat to the patients' safety.
+Latent errors are associated with health and medical systems, management decisions and organization

-- 1. Parvin Zohourian, General Practitioner, Clinical Governance, Responsible for Clinical Governance, Imam Reza Hospital - 2.
-Azam Sadat Amini, MSc, Master of Cellular Development, Improving the quality department, Mashhad University of Medical Sciences - 3.
-Rozita Davooodi, Clinical Psychologist, Mashhad University of Medical Sciences, Clinical Governance, Expert for Clinical Governance, Imam Reza Hospital - 4.
-Maryam Shojaeian, General Practitioner, clinical governance, Responsible for Clinical Governance, Imam Reza Hospital
+- 1. Parvin Zohourian, General Practitioner, Responsible for clinical governance, Imam Reza Hospital - 2.
+Azam Sadat Amini, Master of cellular development, Mashhad University of Medical Sciences - 3.
+Rozita Davooodi, Clinical Psychologist, Mashhad University of Medical Sciences, Expert for clinical governance, Imam Reza Hospital - 4.
+Maryam Shojaeian, General Practitioner, Responsible for clinical governance, Imam Reza Hospital conditions.

-Corresponds to: Azam Sadat Amini, MSc, Master of Cellular Development, Mashhad University of Medical Sciences, Email: AminiA4@mums.ac.ir
+Correspondence to: Azam Sadat Amini, Master of cellular development, Mashhad University of Medical Sciences.
+Email: AminiA4@mums.ac.ir